 Note: We recommend that you enable this option (default).

-Prerequisite: This function only affects job processing with the Prinect Integration Manager (with Prinect prepress including Prinect Renderer), but not the PPF import workflow with a third-party prepress system.
-In addition, this option is only intended for the "Optimized Color Workflow" with fixed assignment of the job colors to the printing colors and can only be activated for this.
+Prerequisite: This function only affects job processing with Prinect Integration Manager (with Prinect Prepress including Prinect Renderer), but not the PPF import workflow with a third-party prepress system.
+In addition, this option is designed only for the "Optimized Color Workflow" with a fixed assignment of the job colors to the process colors and can be enabled only for this workflow.

-Note: If you are using a workflow with a third-party prepress system (PPF import workflow), you can find more information about assigning spot colors and defining the color sequence here: See "Color marks assignment" subtab.
+Note: If you use a system configuration with a third-party prepress system (PPF import workflow), you can find more information on assigning spot colors and defining the color sequence at the following location: "Color Mark Assignment" subtab.

 Note: We recommend that you always enable this option.
-This helps to avoid problems that may arise during print production due to unclear spot color definitions.
+This helps to avoid problems that may arise during print production due to inconsistent spot color names or their spelling.